invertase/react-native-firebase/docs/index.md

 #### Configure React Native Firebase modules

-If you are manually adjusting your Android and iOS projects, follow the same instructions as [React Native CLI projects](#installation-for-react-native-cli-projects).

 The recommended approach to configure React Native Firebase is to use [Expo Config Plugins](https://docs.expo.dev/config-plugins/introduction/).
 You will add React Native Firebase modules to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.
 See the note below to determine which modules require Config Plugin configurations.

+If you are instead manually adjusting your Android and iOS projects (this is not recommended), follow the same instructions as [React Native CLI projects](#installation-for-react-native-cli-projects).

 To enable Firebase on the native Android and iOS platforms, create and download Service Account files for each platform from your Firebase project.
 Then provide paths to the downloaded `google-services.json` and `GoogleService-Info.plist` files in the following `app.json` fields: [`expo.android.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile-1) and [`expo.ios.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile).
 See the example configuration below.